 - Key Exclusion Criteria (Part 3)

-- Gene-modified adoptive cell therapy (eg, CAR-T, natural killer [NK] cells) within 3 months
+- Gene-modified adoptive cell therapy (e.g., CAR-T, natural killer [NK] cells) within 3 months.

-- Targeted therapy, epigenetic therapy, or treatment with an investigational drug or an invasive investigational medical device within 21 days or at least 5 half-lives, whichever is less
+- Targeted therapy, epigenetic therapy, or treatment with an investigational drug or an invasive investigational medical device within 21 days or at least 5 half-lives, whichever is less.

-- Monoclonal antibody treatment for MM within 21 days
+- Monoclonal antibody treatment for MM within 21 days.

-- Cytotoxic therapy within 21 days
+- Cytotoxic therapy within 21 days.

-- Proteasome inhibitor therapy within 14 days
+- Proteasome inhibitor therapy within 14 days.

-- Immunomodulatory agent therapy within 7 days
+- Immunomodulatory agent therapy within 7 days.

 - Radiotherapy within 14 days.
 However, if palliative focal radiation is used, the patient is eligible irrespective of the end date of radiotherapy.

-- Received either of the following5:
+- Received either of the following3:

 - An allogenic stem cell transplant within 6 months before the first dose of the study drug.
 Patients who received an allogeneic transplant must be off all immunosuppressive medications for 6 weeks without signs of graft versus host disease.